Adoption Awareness Month

 The Society offers many permanency options including adoption, kinship care arrangements, legal custody and long-term foster care.

 Adoption is about ensuring a good match between a child or youth and a family.
-Currently we have school-aged children, sibling groups and older children available for adoption.
-Our wish is that each one of them finds a forever family who offer a stable, permanent home.
+Currently there are school-aged children, sibling groups and older children waiting to be adopted.
+Our wish is that each one of them finds a forever family who will offer a stable, permanent home.

 Like the Society’s foster families, adoptive families receive extensive support and training which includes standardized provincial training programs (PRIDE) and home study processes (SAFE).

 We hope that by focusing on adoption during the month of November, we can encourage the members of our community to learn more about the process and ultimately consider accepting a child or youth as a permanent part of their family.
 In this way, we hope that one day our goal of finding a home for every child in Ontario who needs one will become a reality.